Last Updated on October 16, 2023 by Bulgarian attorney

 Documents that prove the existence of the mother company should be provided.
 This is in the form of a business extract issued within the last 6 months and Articles of Association apostilled.

-Characteristics and requirements to the registration of branch offices in Bulgaria
+Characteristics to the registration of branch offices in Bulgaria

 - No capital requirements.